F0rsythe/obs/IT masters course/Module 1.md

 The tension between product and security: working in a fast environment, CICD Security degrades over time if you don't maintain it
 ### Scope
+Some entities choose which of the systems to pen-test.
+1. White box: